 Did the patient undergo rehab before?
 Might the patient have a mental illness complicating their recovery, requiring dual diagnosis?
 It’s important that these questions are answered.
 Then, the professional who evaluates the client can provide more information on the best treatment plan.

 Not only will a good addiction treatment program help curb addictive behaviors in the short-term, but it also will greatly reduce one’s likelihood of relapsing.

-Who is Intense Addiction Therapy Good For?
+Who is Intensive Addiction Therapy Good For?

 Speaking with the professionals in the rehab or other treatment program and asking about this type of recovery process can help you determine whether it is a good program for your particular situation.

-Those who undergo intense addiction therapy can expect to go through a series of steps to treat their addiction.
+Those who undergo intensive addiction therapy can expect to go through a series of steps to treat their addiction.
 Overcoming a long-time addiction, or kicking this habit for good means taking more than one step to find the best way to overcome it.